zkportal/aleo-oracle-docs/docs/guide/understanding_response.md

     The report data is called `userData` in the SDK response!
 See [`OracleData.userData` in JS SDK](../sdk/js_api.md#type-oracledata) and [`OracleData.UserData` in Go SDK](../sdk/go_api.md#type-oracledata).

+!!! warning "report"
+    `OracleData.report` is the `attestationReport` but Aleo encoded as it is.

 The Aleo program that uses it should be able to hash it and make asserts on certain properties while also taking the least amount of space.

 Below is a type that is used in Aleo programs for using Report Data.
-It's called `ReportData` and it consists of 8 512-byte data chunks.
+It's called `ReportData` and it consists of eight 512-byte data chunks.

 ??? note "Leo definition of `ReportData`"